michaelkedey/practice-devops-assignments/assignment_010/ASSIGNMENT.md

 2. **If you use the [jomacs web-app repo](https://github.com/JOMACS-IT/web-app.git), modify the `pom.xml` file in the root directory of the web-app and paste in the contents of the [properties.xml](assignment_resources/properties.xml) file**

 3. **If you use your own maven [web app](../assignment_009/ASSIGNMENT.md), modify the `pom.xml` file in the root directory of the web-app and paste in the contents of the [sonarqube plugin](assignment_resources/sonarqube_plugin.xml) file**
-- create a test directory inside your src directory of the web-app, if you;re using your own maven [web app](../assignment_009/ASSIGNMENT.md)
+- create a test directory inside your src directory of your web-app
+- You can leave out the tomcat configurtions, and also the `index.jsp` file modification

 4. **Clean and package your code into a deployable artifact and scan with sonerqube** eg.